 One of the difficulties with conducting moderated user research sessions on mobile devices is the how much the moderator can see of the participants screen in order to question and probe their actions.
 In desktop sessions, it’s simple to set up a mirror of the participant’s screen on an additional monitor for the moderator to refer to when needed, not so simple when conducting sessions on smartphones or tablets.
 From experience however, we have found that an overhead camera solves this problem and provides the necessary visibility of the user’s behaviour.

-Similar issues arise when looking to conduct remote research techniques on mobile devices, but tools like Usertesting.com have recently started offering a mobile screen recording facility which provides a high quality video output of the participant’s experience.
+Similar issues arise when looking to conduct remote research techniques on mobile devices, but some UX tools have recently started offering a mobile screen recording facility which provides a high quality video output of the participant’s experience.
 The absence of the mouse is solved by highlighting where participants tap and gesture on the screen with a purple marker, as seen below.

 Many of the remote style research, analytics and insight tools have also developed mobile services (such as ClickTale Touch) which provide not only heat maps and session playbacks, but also the tracking of mobile gestures such as tap, double-tap, zoom, pinch, scroll, swipe and tilt.

 All this means that we have more resources than ever to gather in-depth insights into our user’s experiences using websites on mobile devices.

 All this talk of how mobile visitor’s needs, motivations and behaviours may differ to those visiting your website from desktop bears the question; how do we run on site experiments which take these differences into consideration?